 STROKE DISABILITY BENEFITS

-Stroke SSDI and SSI benefits are available, if you are suffering severe stroke symptoms and you cannot work.
-You must be unable to work for over 12 months in order to win Social Security benefits.
+If you are suffering severe stroke symptoms and cannot work, then you can apply for stroke disability benefits.
+However, you must be unable to work for over 12 months in order to win Social Security benefits.
 You can apply for SSDI benefits and Supplemental Security Income benefits.
-The two benefits are have different rules.
-For SSDI benefits, you must have worked for many years.
+The two benefits have different rules.
+For SSDI benefits, you must have paid taxes for many years.
 SSI benefits, on the other hand, are for people who have very little work, have never worked, and who have few assets.

 Cannon Disability Law can help you apply for SSDI and SSI benefits.
-We usually help you file an application online at the Social Security website.
-Helping our clients file their SSD application is what we do.
+We usually help you file an application on the Social Security website.
+Helping our clients file their SSD application is only one thing we do for you.
 We will also appeal any denials you receive from the SSA.

-When the blood supply to part of your brain is interrupted, that prevents brain tissue from getting oxygen and nutrients, and a stroke occurs.
+When the blood supply to part of your brain is interrupted it prevents brain tissue from getting oxygen and a stroke occurs.
 Brain cells begin to die in only minutes.
 A stroke is a medical emergency.
 Prompt medical treatment is crucial.
 Quick medical treatment can reduce brain damage.
 Stroke is the fifth leading cause of death.
 However, fewer Americans die of stroke now than in the past.

 THERE ARE THREE MAIN TYPES OF STROKES:

-• Ischemic stroke: This is the most common type of stroke, making up 87% of all cases.
-This occurs when a blood clot prevents blood and oxygen from reaching an area of the brain.
+- Ischemic stroke: This is the most common type of stroke.
+It makes up 87% of all cases.
+It occurs when a blood clot prevents blood and oxygen from reaching an area of the brain.
 Fatty deposits in your arteries can also cause clots that result in ischemia.

-• Hemorrhagic stroke: This occurs when a blood vessel ruptures.
-These are usually the result of aneurysms or arteriovenous malformations (AVMs).
+- Hemorrhagic stroke: This occurs when a blood vessel ruptures.
+These type of strokes are usually the result of aneurysms or arteriovenous malformations (AVMs).
 The risk of death related to each bleed is 10% to 15%.
 Also, the chance of permanent brain damage is 20% to 30%.
-Each time blood leaks into the brain it damages the normal brain tissue.
+Each time blood leaks into the brain it damages normal brain tissue.

-• Transient ischemic attack (a warning or “mini-stroke”): These strokes are known as “TIA’s.”
-A “ministroke” occurs when blood flow to a part of the brain is inadequate for a brief period of time.
+- Transient ischemic attack (ministroke): These strokes are “TIA’s.”
+A ministroke occurs when blood flow to a part of the brain is inadequate for a brief period of time.
 Normal blood flow resumes after a short time and the symptoms resolve without treatment.

-Having a stroke can be fatal.
+No matter what type of stroke you have, it can be fatal.
 According to the American Heart Association (AHA), the mortality rate for 2017 was 37.6 in every 100,000 strokes.

 TESTING FOR A STROKE